papicella/snyk-kubernetes-integration/README.md

    ![alt tag](https://i.ibb.co/56FthSf/pulumi-K8s-snyk-setup-5.png)

-   The Snyk Controller installed in the `snyk-monitor` namespace
+   The Snyk Controller installed in the `snyk-monitor` namespace plus the config map and secret now managed by Pulumi

    ```bash
    ❯ kubectl get all -n snyk-monitor